mericsson/mericsson.github.io/_posts/2015-02-07-stripe-and-github-pages.md

 ---
 layout: post
 title: "Stripe and Github Pages"
-description: ""
-category: ""
-tags: []
+excerpt: "As close to free as possible."
+tags: [Square, Payment Processing, GitHub Pages, Heroku, Stripe]
+comments: true
 ---
-{% include JB/setup %}

 Recently, I was tasked with figuring out payment processing for a [pastry website](https://melangepastrylab.com).
 It has been a while since I've looked at payment processing solutions.

-I considered the following options..
+I considered the following options:

 - [Squarespace](http://www.squarespace.com/)
 - [Square Market](https://squareup.com/market)